Wind-WindKids/winding/samples/sophieandwind/winter.md

 --
 The next month, Sophie packed her small suitcase.
 She was going to San Francisco, to see Wind.
-She folded her clothes neatly, took a few books, a few chocolate bars, and her favorite toy that she had since she was a baby.
+She took her clothes, books, a few chocolate bars, and her favorite toy she’d had since she was a baby.

 @image:
 Sophie folding clothes into a small rolling suitcase.
 Bashful Lamb peeks from her bed in the background.
 A globe on her desk.